Saints Peter and Paul Cathedral (Indianapolis): 1900 to present

-In 1985 Sovik Mathre Sathrum Quanbeck of Northfield, Minnesota, served as project architects and planners for a controversial renovation of the cathedral based on liturgical changes made at the Second Vatican Council.
+In 1985, the archdiocese started a major renovation of the cathedral.
+It hired the firm of Sovik, Mathre, Sathrum, Quanbeck of Northfield, Minnesota, served as architects and planners.
+The changes included liturgical changes mandated at the Second Vatican Council in Rome during the early 1960s.
 The project had a $1.7 million budget.
 The refurbished cathedral was rededicated on May 14, 1986.